d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

         d2l.sgd(param, lr, X.shape[0])  # Here, we use a full-size batch
 ```

-## Training Functions

 Now, we can define the training function.
-Here the training function is slightly different from the one used in the previous chapter.
-For example, here, we need to copy all the model parameters to multiple GPUs based on data parallelism and perform multi-GPU training on a single minibatch for each iteration.
+It is slightly different from the ones used in the previous chapters: we need to allocate the GPUs and copy all the model parameters to all devices.
+Obviously each batch is processed using `train_batch` to deal with multiple GPUs.
+For convenience (and conciseness of code) we compute the accuracy on a single GPU (this is *inefficient* since the other GPUs are idle).

 ```{.python .input  n=61}
 def train(num_gpus, batch_size, lr):